BenjaminSiskoo/nSide/README.txt

 Game Boy:
   *When loading a Game Boy game in Game Boy Color mode, colors are applied to the wrong areas, making game displays terrible on the eyes.
+  For example, in Donkey Kong Land III, Dixie Kong's yellow and dark brown colors are swapped, while her mid-brown color is not.
   Inherited from higan v094.

 Game Boy Advance: